-There are a number of new projects in the pipeline and I hope that I shall continue to create design experiences that shall inspire the customers.
+There is a number of new projects in the pipeline and I hope that I continue to create design experiences that inspire the customers.

 Can you describe your childhood and what elements of your upbringing have had the biggest influence in your creative principles today?

 My father is a lawyer and my mother is an educationist.
-I believe they have provided me with a solid education background and have also cultivated my interest in fine arts – much of there have enriched my cultural awareness that has heavily influenced my design philosophy in many ways.
+I believe they have provided me with a solid education background and have also cultivated my interest in fine arts, much of which have enriched my cultural awareness that has heavily influenced my design philosophy in many ways.

 Congratulations on the amazing curation of the Kerry Hotel Hong Kong.
 What can you remember about this place and can you explain a little bit more about the hotel’s site context?

-It was formerly a dockyard in a very local neighbourhood somewhat.
+It was formerly a dockyard in a somewhat very local neighbourhood.
 Today, the hotel is well positioned as one of the rare prime sites that is set on the city’s most desirable harbourfront location.
-I believe the hotel experience seeks to celebrate the life of the harbour – from the water silhouette that has been adopted as a key motif, to the vast alfresco experiences that are created at multiple levels throughout the hotel journey.
+I believe the hotel experience seeks to celebrate the life of the harbour, from the water silhouette that has been adopted as a key motif, to the vast alfresco experiences that are created at multiple levels throughout the hotel journey.

-Hong Kong is a place rich in heritage, culture and a fast-paced lifestyle.
+Hong Kong is a place rich in heritage and culture and has a fast-paced lifestyle.
 How do you manage to find the balance between these elements and assimilate them into the hotel design?

 I believe the design process of Kerry Hotel Hong Kong is very specific and the goal to create one of the city’s first urban resort has proven to be intriguing and challenging at the same time.
 In many regards, the scalability of the project has allowed us to infuse a sense of openness and fluidity that is extremely rare in the urban city.
 I view this as a reflection of the pace of life of the city itself.